 A basis clause is a declaration contained in either a proposal form (if submitted) or an insurance policy that certain representations made by the insured (including answers given in a proposal form and any other information supplied) are true and accurate.
-This declaration is, by operation of the basis clause, incorporated into the policy as a warranty given by the insured.
-Such clauses have been considered to be unduly onerous and unfair as it can be very difficult for an insured to comply with the strict terms of such a warranty.
+By operation of the basis clause, this declaration is incorporated into the policy as a warranty, which means that any inaccuracy in the information provided by the insured is a breach of warranty and the insurer is discharged from any liability from that point (the date of breach).
+Such clauses have been considered to be unduly unfair.

-Basis clauses are prohibited by the Act.
-See the Airmic Guide Basis Clauses: A practical guide to basis clauses in insurance contracts for a full explanation of basis clauses.6 66
+Basis clauses are prohibited by the Act and rendered inapplicable.
+While insurers cannot rely on them they should be removed from policies.
+See the Airmic Guide Basis Clauses: A practical guide to basis clauses in insurance contracts for a full explanation of basis clauses.8